SansGuidon/bookmarks/README.md

 * [Two Factor Auth (2FA)](https://twofactorauth.org/) - List of websites and whether or not they support [2FA](https://en.wikipedia.org/wiki/Multi-factor_authentication).
 * [IKnowWhatYouDownload](https://iknowwhatyoudownload.com/en/peer/) - Detailed statistic for torrent downloads and distributions for your or specific IP address
 * [RegExr](https://regexr.com/) - is an online tool to learn, build, & test Regular Expressions (RegEx / RegExp).
+* [Hurricane Electric BGP Toolkit](https://bgp.he.net) - This website is an Internet analysis site for the whole Internet. useful tool to collect ip, addresses, etc
+* [BGPView](https://bgpview.io/) - allows you to debug and investigate information about IP addresses, ASN, IXs, BGP, ISPs, Prefixes and Domain names.

 # Gaming :video_game:
 * [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos